NASPAA Accreditation Annual Reports

 We have received national reaccreditation by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
 NASPAA is the only accrediting body for US programs in public administration, public policy, and public affairs, and has recently moved into international accreditation

 Accreditation demonstrates our commitment to the highest quality education in public administration.
 It also means that we consistently identify and track the knowledge, skills, and abilities we expect our students to achieve.

 Below, you may access our reaccreditation materials.
 First, we have made our official reaccreditation letter available for 2014.
 You will also find our 5-year Self-Study Report in support of reaccreditation by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) for 2010.
 We also include our annual reports back to 2013.

 The EKU MPA Program makes a report to NASPAA every year which provides information about the program, the success of students -including job placements and graduation rates as we report them to NASPAA.
 The reports are linked below for you to read.
-You can find summary information about our program in the MPA FAQ page and the summary tables for graduation rates and job placement are below.
+You can find more information about our program in the MPA FAQ page and what our graduates do at the placement page.
+Summary tables for graduation rates and job placement are below.